RodrigoMNardi/bind_manager/README.md

 # bind_manager
-DNS control system using BIND9, where it is possible to create, change and delete through a REST API
+DNS control system using BIND9, where it is possible to create, change and delete through a REST API.